ellisv/oxid-console/README.md

 ### Solution

-oxStateFixerModule which is extension of oxModule has method `fix()` which will call methods:
+oxModuleStateFixer which is an extension of oxModuleInstaller has method `fix()` which will fix all the states.

-* fixVersion
-* fixExtend
-* fixFiles
-* fixTemplates
-* fixBlocks
-* fixSettings
-* fixEvents

-Those methods can be executed individually because they are public.

-We have provided you with `fix:states` command to work with oxStateFixerModule.
+We have provided you with `fix:states` command to work with oxModuleStateFixer.
 Type in `php oxid fix:states --help` for more information.